-Brussels is host to one of the most exciting and flashy Christmas markets in Europe.
+Brussels hosts one of the most exciting and flashy Christmas markets in Europe.
 Brussels in winter may be one of the most romantic and spellbinding destinations on Earth.
 The city’s lights and energy are contagious!

-The enormous, festively festooned Christmas tree is a sight to witness; it’s next door to the tower at City Hall in the heart of Brussels, adding to the sheer beauty of the neighborhood.
-You can’t skip a ride on the Ferris wheel, where your kids will be thrilled to enjoy the magical, lit-up views of Brussels day or night.
+The enormous, festively adorned Christmas tree is a sight to witness; it’s next door to the tower at City Hall in the heart of Brussels, adding to the sheer beauty of the neighborhood.
+You can’t skip a ride on the Ferris wheel, where your kids will be thrilled to enjoy Brussels’s magical, lit-up views day or night.
 There’s also an ice rink and a merry-go-round for thrill seekers.

-You’ll see the wooden nativity scene in the town square, which is a memorable part of the Brussels Christmas market.
-On weekends, there are parades, shows, and many other events to witness.
+You’ll see the wooden nativity scene in the town square, a memorable part of the Brussels Christmas market.
+On weekends, there are parades, shows, and many other events.

 Countless market stalls sell Christmas decorations, ornaments, and handmade goods.
 The market is filled with entertainment and attractions, including a Christmas ice monster, light projections all over the square, and much more.
 There’s so much to see!

-Enjoy Belgium nougat or try the traditional Belgium drink, Jenever, for a taste of the local culture and tradition.
-You can warm up with a glass of mulled wine or indulge in a Belgian waffle.
+Enjoy Belgium nougat or try the traditional Belgian drink, Jenever, to taste local culture and tradition.
+You can warm up with a mulled wine or indulge in a Belgian waffle.
 Oh, the chocolate in Brussels this time of year is beyond legendary.